w3c/wai-about-wai/_about/translating/guides/using-github.md

    From there, you will be asked to “Fork the repository” – that is, creating a copy of the repository so you can make changes without affecting the original one.
    {% include showhidebutton.html showtext="Show screenshot" hidetext="Hide screenshot" target=".fork-repo" %}
    <figure class="fork-repo screenshot">
-      {% include image.html src="translating/fork-repo.jpg" alt="Screenshot of a page in GitHub, stating “You need to fork this repository” to propose changes".
+      {% include image.html src="translating/fork-repo.jpg" alt="Screenshot of a page in GitHub, stating “You need to fork this repository to propose changes”.
 The “Fork this repository” button is outlined in dark orange." %}
    </figure>
    </li>
    <li>